aws-samples/genai-quickstart-pocs/projenrc/projects/resources/streamlit-readme.md

 1. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed and configured with access to Amazon Bedrock.

-1. [Node](https://nodejs.org/en/download/package-manager) v20 or greater.
-Node is used to manage the repository and execute commands including starting the python POC.

 1. [Python](https://www.python.org/downloads/) v3.11 or greater.
 The POC runs on python.

 {{ additionalPrereqs }}